jlou2u/jlou2u.github.io/books.markdown

 - *Eruption* by Michael Crichton and James Patterson
 - *The Brothers Karamazov* by Fyodor Dostoevsky
 - *Solaris* by Stanislaw Lem
+- *The Sportswriter, Richard Ford* – Found this after reading some of Rock Springs

 📚✨